VikParuchuri/vikparuchuri.com/source/_posts/2013-07-25-evolve-your-own-beats-automatically-generating-music.markdown

 * It may have broader applicability
 * It's cool

+I opted to pursue a strategy that "evolved" music out of other pieces of music.
+I chose this strategy in order to emphasize the process, and to see and understand what goes into the final track.
+Seeing a track take shape is a very exciting experience, and its full history is saved.

 I'm going to broadly outline the keys to my strategy below.
 You might think that a lot of my points are crazy, so bear with me for a while(at least until I can prove them out later):

 * We can easily acquire music that is already categorized (ie labelled as classical/techno/electronic, etc)